schemacrawler/SchemaCrawler-Tutorials/schemacrawler-exploration/steps/step3.md

-Get all possible details of the film table.
+Get all possible details of the "film" table.

 -----